-PRODUCTION of ORGANIC AGRICULTURAL PRODUCTS 3.33 Not allocated 3.34 Not allocated.
+2.22 Netelleseted 3.33 Not allocated 3.34 Not allocated.
 3.35 Where a compound or blended feed is used, it 889 Article 26 must be sourced from an organic certified mill and labelled as an approved product by an organic certification body.
 3.36 The only permitted feed materials of animal origin are milk and milk products.
-889 Annex V 2.1 3.37 Permitted feed additives of mineral origin are 889 Annex VI 1.1b 3.57 listed in Annex B. 003 / WHEX VI 1.15 3.38 Vitamins derived from natural feedstuffs may be This must be on the advice of a vet and addressed in the 3.36 used as feed additives.
-Herd Management Plan.(3.42) Synthetic vitamins A,D & E may only be fed by 889 Annex VI 1.1 a derogation from QWFC where it can be justified as 865 Allilex VI 1.1 u necessary for the health of the cattle.
-2.20 • Lastic famais posticand manipula saido may be used to 3.39 Permitted binders, preservatives and processing Lactic, formic, acetic and propionic acids may be used to aids are listed in Annex C. preserve crimped grain and silage only with prior permission from QWFC.
+889 Annex V 2.1 3.37 Permitted feed additives of mineral origin are 889 Annex VI 1.1b listed in Annex B. 3.38 Vitamins derived from natural feedstuffs may be This must be on the advice of a vet and addressed in the used as feed additives.
+Herd Management Plan.(3.42) Synthetic vitamins A,D & E may only be fed by 889 Annex VI 1.1 a derogation from QWFC where it can be justified as necessary for the health of the cattle.
+3.39 Permitted binders, preservatives and processing Lactic, formic, acetic and propionic acids may be used to aids are listed in Annex C. preserve crimped grain and silage only with prior permission from QWFC.
 889 Annex VI 1.2, 1.3 Disease Prevention and Veterinary Treatments 3.42 Herd Management Plan 889 Article 74.2c A management plan must be developed for the cattle enterprise, preferably with the assistance of professional advice, and reviewed at least annually.
-3.43 A management plan should address all potential 889 Article 74.2c 3.43 herd health issues, its emphasis always on 605 Al ticle 74.20 prevention rather than cure and its ultimate aim to fully dispense with the need to administer veterinary drugs.
-3.44 An annual assessment by a QWFC inspector will be Any subsequent treatments that have not been previously 3.44 made of the management plan, and if approved, assessed will require prior approval by QWFC. will form the basis of the herd health management assessed will require prior approval by Qvvi e. for the following year.
-3.45 The statutory record of all veterinary purchases A reason for treatment must also be recorded and both 3.43 and all treatments must be kept. the statutory and organic withdrawal periods. • 889 Article 76e 2.46 Record sheets RS14 & 15 may be used.
-3.46 Disease prevention must be the overriding policy 834 Article 14.1e (i) in an organic beef enterprise.
+3.43 A management plan should address all potential 889 Article 74.2c herd health issues, its emphasis always on prevention rather than cure and its ultimate aim to fully dispense with the need to administer veterinary drugs.
+3.44 An annual assessment by a QWFC inspector will be Any subsequent treatments that have not been previously made of the management plan, and if approved, assessed will require prior approval by QWFC. will form the basis of the herd health management for the following year.
+3.45 The statutory record of all veterinary purchases A reason for treatment must also be recorded and both and all treatments must be kept. the statutory and organic withdrawal periods.
+Record sheets RS14 & 15 may be used.
+889 Article 76e 3.46 Disease prevention must be the overriding policy 834 Article 14.1e (i) in an organic beef enterprise.
 This must be achieved by a combination of :- a.
 Appropriate breed selection. b.
 Encouragement of strong disease resistance. c.
 Use of high quality feed and regular exercise. d.
 Avoidance of overstocking. e.
-Biosecurity and quarantine measures.
-2.47 f.
-Adequate and appropriate housing 024 Anti-la 44 4 a (ii) 3.47 An animal that becomes sick or injured must 834 Article 14.1e (ii) receive immediate attention, even if its treatment 889 Article 24.1.
+Biosecurity and quarantine measures. f.
+Adequate and appropriate housing 3.47 An animal that becomes sick or injured must 834 Article 14.1e (ii) 5.47 receive immediate attention, even if its treatment 889 Article 24.1.
 24.3 results in it losing its organic status.
-1 I This and a situation of a color base of the standard the standard color of the standar 3.48 In selecting a veterinary product, an organic farmer This priority should be reflected in the management plan.
-3.48 should first consider with the vet the efficacy of 889 Article 24.2 3.48 should first consider with the vet the efficacy of herbal or homeopathic products, vitamins and , , , 3.48 should first consider with the vet the efficacy of herbal or homeopathic products, vitamins and trace elements for treatment of a condition. , , , 3.48 should first consider with the vet the efficacy of herbal or homeopathic products, vitamins and trace elements for treatment of a condition.
-As a last resort, and to prevent suffering or distress , , , 3.48 should first consider with the vet the efficacy of herbal or homeopathic products, vitamins and trace elements for treatment of a condition. , , ,
+3.48 In selecting a veterinary product, an organic farmer This priority should be reflected in the management plan.
+5.40 should first consider with the vet the efficacy of 889 Article 24.2 herbal or homeopathic products, vitamins and trace elements for treatment of a condition.
+As a last resort, and to prevent suffering or distress to the animal, a veterinary medicine or antibiotic may be used.
+1